p-well/19_site_generator/README.md

+#TODO
+Need to fix bootstrap template - rendering has crashed

 # Encyclopedia

 This is encyclopedia for web-developers.
 Here you can find useful materials and a brief articles needed for successful performing tasks from [DEVMAN.org](https://devman.org) training course. <br />